 Now, it would be as unseemly for anyone to mock those who suffer jealousy as for an athlete to mock a person who is disabled and confined to a wheelchair.
 But neither is there any reason for us to pretend we cannot walk independently, when we are able.

-The various privileges and benefits we get from being legally married do help us care for each other, and for my son, and for her son and daughter, who all are supposedly adults but living with us becasue they don't seem to be able to function without the work discipline and structured home environment we create for them.
+The various privileges and benefits we get from being legally married do help us care for each other, and help out my son, and her son and daughter, who all are supposedly adults.
 And of course being married (and respecting other people's expectations) allows us to socialize harmlessly with colleagues and neighbors who otherwise might be all a-flutter over nothing.

 Otherwise, our married status is a more-or-less unavoidable concession to emotional limitations that we simply don't share - and very expensive at tax time (due to AMT and bracket shift).
 (Why the government taxes you more depending on who you sleep with, I simply don't get...)

 If you hope to meet interesting people, maybe this will seem an interesting wrinkle...
-Or if you already enjoy, or think you would enjoy, a similar relationship (open, poly, or whatever you want to call it) then what the heck, read on!
+Or if you already enjoy, or think you would enjoy, a similar relationship (open marriage, polyamory, or whatever you want to call it... maybe "acting like civilized adults...") then what the heck, read on!